enbop/fungi/README.md

 Copy the WASM application to the directory:
 ```
-mkdir -p $HOME/.fungi/root/bin
 cp target/wasm32-wasi/release/hello-fungi.wasm $HOME/.fungi/root/bin/
 ```

-3. In another shell, connect to this node and run the WASM application using the built-in `mush` tool:
+3. Return to the fungi cli, and run wasm:

 ```
-$ target/release/fungi mush
-Connecting to fungi daemon
-Welcome to the Fungi!
+...
+Starting Fungi...
 # hello-fungi.wasm
 Hello, Fungi!
 ```

 ### Run with Remote Node

-Fungi enable mDNS by default, which will discover and register the device address automatically.
+Fungi enable mDNS by default, which will discover and register LAN device address automatically.
 You can connect to a LAN node using only the `Peer ID`.

-1. On Device A within the same LAN, run the fungi daemon with the debug command to allow all inbound peers. **For demonstration only**.
+1. On Device A within the same LAN, run the fungi daemon with a **UNSAFE** debug flag to allow all inbound peers. **For demonstration only**.

 ```
-# Run `fungi init` only once on one device
-fungi init

 fungi daemon --debug-allow-all-peers true

 # Copy the `Peer ID` from the output